AndreCanuto1983/auth-common-lib/README.md

 ## Installation

-Add a reference to the `Auth.Common` project in your .NET 10 solution.
+Add a reference to the `Auth.Common.Lib` project in your .NET 10, 9, 8, 6 solution.

 ## Environment Configuration